 - Check your soil pH to ensure proper growing conditions.
 If you discover your soil is too acidic, you can use lime treatments to help it reach the ideal pH level for growing grass.

 - Start consistent weed control practices.
 For many people, this means keeping their lawn healthy to ensure unfavorable conditions for weeds, like crabrass, to grow.
 Some people choose to use a herbicide to stop weeds before they have the chance to spread, while others take a more reactive approach and weed as they see the invasive plants pop up.

 - Water the right way.
 The average lawn requires 1″ to 1-1/2″ worth of water a week to stay healthy.
 A rain gauge can help give you an idea of how much mother nature is doing to help, and you can supplement with long soakings once or twice a week rather than sprinkling the grass with water every day.

 Call Green Lawn Fertilizing.

 We know how to identify the cause of your grass growing in clumps and the solutions necessary to help you get that luscious, carpet-like appearance you crave.
-We provide a variety of services needed to make your lawn as healthy as can be, including our comprehensive Green Lawn Program that addresses many causes of clumping grass.
+We provide a variety of services needed to make your lawn as healthy as can be, including our comprehensive Lawn Care Program that addresses many causes of clumping grass.
 Contact us today at 888-581-5296 for a free consultation to help your lawn reach its full potential.